DrakeLab/miller-tb-assortativity/README.md

 Perkins, S E, M F Ferrari, and P J Hudson.
 2008.
 “The Effects of Social Structure and Sex-Biased Transmission on Macroparasite Infection.”
 Parasitology 135 (13): 1561–69. doi:10.1017/S0031182008000449.

+Sah, Pratha, Stephan T Leu, Paul C Cross, Peter J Hudson, and Shweta Bansal.
+2017.
+“Unraveling the Disease Consequences and Mechanisms of Modular Structure in Animal Social Networks..”
+Proceedings of the National Academy of Sciences of the United States of America 114 (16).
+National Academy of Sciences: 4165–70. doi:10.1073/pnas.1613616114.

 Sah, Pratha, Lisa O Singh, Aaron Clauset, and Shweta Bansal.
 2014.
 “Exploring Community Structure in Biological Networks with Random Graphs.”
 BMC Bioinformatics 15 (220).
 BioMed Central. doi:10.1186/1471-2105-15-220.

 ### CHANGE-LOG: